 Do confession and repentance necessarily bring atonement in their wake?
 In the curses of Vayikra 26, the Torah describes how, after an initial punishment, the people will confess their sins.
-Surprisingly, however, the text tells us that this leads not to forgiveness, but redoubled punishment!
+Surprisingly, however, the text tells us that this will lead not to forgiveness, but to redoubled punishment!
 How is it that Hashem rejects the nation's repentance?

 - While R. Yitzchak Arama suggests that the people's repentance was not sincere, Ibn Ezra asserts that the text does not really mean that Hashem continued to punish them.
 Do these reinterpretations conform to the simple meaning of the verses?
 What support can you bring for either position?
 What marks repentance as sincere or insincere?

 - R. Avraham Saba prefers to maintain the literal reading of the text, and he claims that the assumption that repentance must avert punishment is simply wrong.
 Do you find this claim theologically troubling?
 Why or why not?
 For elaboration, see Repentance Rejected.

 In trying to determine when the prophecy that the people will confess their sins but nonetheless be further punished was fulfilled, R. Avraham Saba looks to his own time.
 The Jews of Castille, who had initially lived in exile like royalty, were expelled to Portugal and from there again to surrounding Arab lands.
 These Jews were righteous people, who had confessed their wrongdoings numerous times, but nevertheless continuously suffered.
 For more on this reading, see Repentance Rejected.